millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 ### Acumulator

-It holds the value for the A operand of the ALU and also holds the ALU puts the result in there after an operation is completed
+It holds the value for the A operand of the ALU and also the ALU puts the result in there after an operation is completed

 ### ALU